 Anakin promises Padmé that she won't die in childbirth.
 Homura promises to save Madoka from dying or turning into a Witch.
 And in the end, neither of them can keep their promises to the one they love.

-Whether the love between Madoka and Homura is romantic it depends on who you ask the yuri (same sex female romance) shippers squee and say yes, but many view them as being very close friends, but either way, you'd do something to save your best friend no matter what.
+Whether the love between Madoka and Homura is romantic it depends on who you ask the yuri (same-sex female romance) shippers squee and says yes, but many view them as being very close friends, but either way, you'd do something to save your best friend no matter what.

 Will you, A Star Wars Fan, Watch Madoka Magica?

-Kyubey has a conversation with Madoka when he tells her the Inciubators need Grief Seeds to stave off the heat death of universe.
-Kyubey also explains that inciubators granting wishes has changed human history.
+Kyubey has a conversation with Madoka when he tells her the Incubators need Grief Seeds to stave off the heat death of the universe.
+Kyubey also explains that incubators granting wishes has changed human history.
 He's also an alien species that has no emotion whatsoever.
 He also views human emotions as a mental illness.

-This is eerily similar to the operahouse scene in Revenge of the Sith, Palpatine doles out Sith Lore about Dath Plagueis the Wise, and indicates that the Sith can create life, similar to how Kyubey insists that Inciubators contracting Magical Girls created modern life as Madoka knows it.
+This is eerily similar to the opera house scene in Revenge of the Sith, Palpatine doles out Sith Lore about Darth Plagueis the Wise and indicates that the Sith can create life, similar to how Kyubey insists that Incubators contracting Magical Girls created modern life as Madoka knows it.